 Translation into Practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 - Recognizing the patient’s clinical pattern is the first step in establishing a treatment plan.

-- Pre and post treatment photos/videos help establish the pattern and response to treatment Figures 2a.
-2b.
+- Pre and post treatment photos/videos are essential as they help establish the pattern and response to treatment Figures 2a.
+2c.

 - Supplemental guidance with EMG will enhance identification of muscles requiring treatment.
 The use of US provides useful information including depth and location and safe path to the target.
 Many expert clinicians recommend combined US+EMG guidance.